thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 updating, re-creating, updating again and so son.

 The way I think about this is that whenever state changes, the original box is thrown away and a new one is created in it's place.
-JavaScript or React can try to optimize this, but I don't care about that because it doesn't affect the way I have to think about it.
+JavaScript or React might optimize it, but I don't care about that because it doesn't affect the way I have to think about it.

 Thinking about it this way helps a lot with bugs.